kmakmichael/computer_vision/03_canny/README.md

 ### Kernels
 `cv::Mat1f gaussian(float sigma)`

 Generates a horizontal kernel.
 To get the vertical kernel, use `cv::transpose()` on a horizontal kernel.
 One loop sets values and calculates a sum, the second divides by that sum.

 `cv::Mat1f deriv(float sigma)`

 Generates a horizontal kernel derivative.
 To get the vertical derivative, use `cv::transpose()` on a horizontal derivative.
 One loop sets values and calculates a sum, the second divides by that sum, and the third loop flips the kernel.

 `void print_kern(cv::Mat1f kern)`

 Prints `kern`.

 ### Convolution
 `cv::Mat1f convolve(cv::Mat_<T> img, cv::Mat1f kern)`

 Iterates through `kern` on each each pixel of `img` to perform convolution.
-`i` represents the current pixel in the output image `covn` being convolved, and `p` is the pixel where calculations are being done.
+`i` represents the current pixel in the output image `conv` being convolved, and `p` is the pixel where calculations are being done.
 `p` is calculated by taking `i`'s position, adding `kshift` to offset the kernel's indexing, and adding the current position in the kernel's iteration loop.
 The sum of values at `p` is written to `i`.
 I don't believe the `abs` is necessary, but it was an attempt to alleviate negative values that come from a deeper undiagnosed problem.